timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 :::caution

-The `TimothePearce\Quasar\Exceptions\MissingProjectionPeriodException` exception will rise if you use the `between` scope method without specifying a period.
+The `MissingProjectionPeriodException` exception will rise if you use the `between` scope method without specifying a period.

 :::